Prices & performance

 ESG issues are fundamental to infrastructure companies, given they have significant service obligations and moral accountability to the communities in which they operate.

 ESG analysis is integrated into our investment process through our quality assessment and ranking model.
 This model consists of 25 criteria that influence stock returns in general and infrastructure securities in particular.
 A score is assigned to each criterion; a lower quality score makes it harder for a stock to be included within the overall portfolio.
-ESG criteria account for 20% of the overall quality score.
+ESG factors are captured both explicitly, through scores for Environmental, Social and Governance quality criteria, and implicitly, where ESG factors are relevant to the other quality criteria we consider.